chinmayeeahire/ecommercespring/notes.md

 - @Autowired : nnotation driven Dependency Injection.
 The main annotation of this feature is @Autowired.
 It allows Spring to resolve and inject collaborating beans into our bean.

+- final keyword: a non access modifier used for classe, attributes and methods, which makes them non-changeable(impossible to herit or overide)

+can't do with autowired(final) - so autowired is not recommended